 Who’s leading the camps?: There will be a team of highly qualified, technically well-trained, and spiritually well-formed adults who guide the week, all of whom meet Diocese of Helena Safe Environment policies and standards.
 The primary guides of the week for all things technical (e.g. gear, safety, wilderness first aid, etc.) will be from COR Expeditions.
 Based in Wyoming, COR has years of experience guiding Catholic outdoor trips like LAC all across the country.

 Gear: All camping related gear is provided.
+Selecting gear is part of the registration process.

 Physical Requirements: Participants must be physically able to hike several miles per day through wilderness.